-In treating Post-traumatic Stress Disorder, Cognitive Behavioral Therapy is intended to help the person re-conceptualize their understanding of traumatic experiences as well as their understanding of themselves and their ability to cope.
+In treating Post-traumatic Stress Disorder, Cognitive Process Therapy for PTSD and Trauma is intended to help the person re-conceptualize their understanding of traumatic experiences as well as their understanding of themselves and their ability to cope.

 ADHD / School / Behavioral / ODD Issues